maubanel/GMS2-Screen-Positioning/positioning-text-1/README.md

 ##### `Step 19.`\|`MTP`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 We want to draw all of our sprites to be facing to the right hand side of the screen.
 The starting rotation for all sprites is right facing (positive along the x-axis).
-Start to draw it by pressing top left corner, middle right corner, bottom left corner then left center about 20 pixels in to give it a tail.
+Start to draw it by pressing top left corner, middle right corner, bottom left corner then left center about 20 pixels in to give it a tail, to know we are pointing right.

 ![GIF of drawing triangle](images/DrawTrianglePolygon.gif)